BrunoPayang/student-management-backend-app/README.md

 # SchoolConnect Backend

-A Django REST API backend for school management system with multi-tenant architecture, JWT authentication, and Firebase integration.
+A Django REST API backend for school management system with multi-tenant architecture, JWT authentication, and Firebase integration

 ## Features